tomMoulard/Yes/README.md

   * Initialize Terraform: `terraform init`
   * Apply the Terraform configuration: `terraform apply`

+### Running Migrations

+* To run the database migrations, use the following command: `make migrate-db`

 ### Usage

 * Access the API at the provided API Gateway URL.